bright-dev/bright/doc/source/Enrichment.rst

 This is largely based off of the work of A. de la Garza, E. von Halle, and H. Wood.

-.. currentmodule:: BriPy
+.. currentmodule:: bright

 .. class:: Enrichment([enrich_params[, name]])

     Enrichment Fuel Cycle Component Class.
-Daughter of :class:`BriPy.FCComp` class.
+Daughter of :class:`bright.FCComp` class.

     Args:
         * `enrich_params` (EnrichmentParameters): This specifies how the enrichment cascade should be set up.
-It is a :class:`BriPy.EnrichmentParameters` helper object.
+It is a :class:`bright.EnrichmentParameters` helper object.
 If ``enrich_params`` is not specified, then the cascade is initialized with ``UraniumEnrichmentDefaults``.
         * `name` (str): The name of the enrichment fuel cycle component instance.